Chapter 3 - Human Subject Research and the Authority and Jurisdiction of the University of Pittsburgh Human Research Protection Office and IRB

 Guidance concerning activities that may not require IRB oversight is located on the IRB website.

-Authority Granted to the Human Research Protection Office (HRPO) and IRB through the Institution
+Authority Granted to Human Research Protection Office (HRP) and IRB through the Institution

 Authorities Granted to the IRB by Federal Regulation